Batyiluyolo/university-shuttle-tracking/kanban_explanation.md

-# Kanban Board Explanation – CPUT Shuttle Tracking Web App
+# Kanban Board Explanation – University Shuttle Tracking Web App

 ## What is a Kanban Board?